 RMA does not permit applicants to nominate reviewers or propose exclusion of reviewers in the program review and selection process.
 Applications will be evaluated using a two-part process.
 First, each application will be screened (initial review) to ensure that it meets the requirements in this Announcement, including that applicants have a DUNS number and are registered in SAM.
-Applications that do not meet the minimum requirements of this announcement or are incomplete will not advance to the second portion of the review process.
-Applications that meet announcement requirements will be grouped together for comparison by the Targeted State for which the application proposes to conduct the project and will be presented to a review panel for consideration in such groups.
-Thus, applications will only be compared against other applications for the same Targeted State.
+Applications that do not meet the requirements of this announcement or are incomplete will not receive further consideration during the next process.
+Applications that meet announcement requirements will be presented to a review panel for consideration.
 Applicants past performance will also be considered during the review process.

 Second, the review panel will review and meet to consider and discuss the merits of each application.
 Reviewers will be drawn from USDA, other Federal agencies, and public and private organizations.
-After considering the merits of all applications within a Targeted State, panel members will come to a consensus on which applications best meet the criteria listed above.
-The review panel will report the results of the evaluation to the Administrator of RMA, Manager of

-FCIC.
-The panel's report will include the applicants recommended to receive awards for each Targeted State.

-An organization, or group of organizations in partnership, may apply for funding under other FCIC or RMA programs, in addition to the program described in this announcement.
-However, if the Administrator of RMA, Manager of FCIC, determines that an application recommended for funding under this Announcement is substantially similar to or duplicative of a project that has been funded or has been recommended to be funded under this or another RMA or FCIC program, then the Administrator may elect to not fund that application under this program in whole or in part, depending upon the extent of the similarity or duplicity of applications.
-The Administrator of RMA will consider panel recommendations and may consider additional factors, such as geographic distribution or specific USDA priorities, as well as the Administrator's confidence in a prospective grantee's ability to perform grant requirements satisfactorily including, but not limited to, past performance.
+After considering the merits of all applications within the funding categories, panel members will come to a consensus on which applications best meet the criteria listed above.
+The review panel will report the results of the evaluation to the Administrator of RMA, Manager of FCIC.
+The panel's report will include the recommended applicants to receive cooperative partnership agreements for each funding category.
+Funding will not be provided for an application that is "highly similar" to a higher-scoring application.
+"Highly similar" is defined as one that proposes to reach producers, farmers and ranchers who are likely to be reached by another applicant that scored higher by the panel and provides the same general educational material.
+An organization, or group of organizations in partnership, may apply for funding under other FCIC or RMA programs, in addition to the program described in this Announcement.
+However, if the Administrator of RMA, Manager of FCIC, determines that an application recommended for funding is sufficiently similar to a project that has been funded or has been recommended to be funded under this or another RMA or FCIC program, then the Administrator may elect not to fund that application in whole or in part, depending upon the extent of the similarity or duplicity of applications.
+The Administrator of RMA will consider panel recommendations and may consider additional factors, such as geographic distribution or specific USDA priorities and needs of the agency, diversity of projects, as well as the Administrator's confidence in a prospective recipient's ability to perform award requirements satisfactorily including, but not limited to, past performance.
 USDA may not fund an application based upon, among other requirements, one or more of the above-mentioned factors.
 The Administrator of RMA will make the final determination on those applications that will be awarded funding.